This blog may contain affiliate links. Read our disclosure policy for more info.

 Kimberley Alpine Resort is located in the Purcell Mountain range of the Rocky Mountains, and it is known for its sunny weather.
 The resort has stunning scenery all around – 1,800 acres and 80 runs worth of gorgeous views!
 There are options for new and advanced skiers alike.
 A day here will run you about $50 CAD.

 Fernie tends to attract skiers from all around the world (and there are lots of fun things to do in Fernie in the winter), whereas Fairmont has the added bonus of the relaxing hot springs!
-If you do head to Fairmont be sure to check out all the best things to do in nearby Invermere.
+If you do head to Fairmont, be sure to check out all the best things to do in Fairmont as well as Invermere that’s just down the road.

 Whatever you choose, don’t pass up an opportunity to hit the slopes here!